Researchers in Arts & Sciences were recently awarded grants from the National Science Foundation, NASA, and other organizations.

 Keith Hengen, assistant professor of biology, received a $30,000 Knight ADRC pilot grant from the Alzheimer's Disease Research Center (ADRC).
 The award supports research in memory and aging.*

 Savannah Martin, graduate student of biological anthropology, was awarded $25,200 from the National Science Foundation for her doctoral dissertation research project titled "Cultural identity as a moderator of stress physiology."
 Martin is under the direction of EA Quinn, associate professor of physical anthropology.

-Elizabeth Mueller, a DBBS graduate fellow working with Petra Levin in the Department of Biology, received a $20,000 fellowship from the CDC's Center for Surveillance, Epidemiology, and Laboratory Services (CSELS).
+Elizabeth Mueller, a DBBS graduate fellow working with Petra Levin in the Department of Biology, received a $20,000 fellowship from Washington University's Center for Science and Engineering of Living Systems (CSELS).

 Joseph Jez, Howard Hughes Medical Institute Professor and chair of the Department of Biology, received a $15,525 research gift from Clean Earth for the evaluation of engineered Brassica for bioremediation of heavy metals.

 *This entry has been updated to include the correct name of the award and funding source.

 Did we miss something?
 Contact Shawn Ballard, communications specialist in Arts & Sciences.